 Psychological Well-being Scale

-Lasso di tempo: A decrease in Psychological Well-being scores at the end of Day 1 and Day 2.
+Lasso di tempo: Change in situational and trait anxiety scores at the end of day 1 and day 2. in Psychological Well-being scores at the end of Day 1 and Day 2.

 The Psychological Well-being Scale was developed by Diener et al. (2009) to assess individuals' levels of psychological functioning.
 The scale consists of eight items, with a possible total score ranging from 8 to 56.
 A higher total score indicates better psychological resources and strengths.
 The Cronbach's alpha coefficient of the scale is reported to be between 0.61 and 0.77.